 - or, if they are deceased, the proof that you are the next of kin of the deceased serviceman or woman (or proof of the permission of the actual next of kin).

 You will have to pay a search fee of £15 per person being enquired after.
 Payment of the search fee does not guarantee a successful result.
-If the serviceman or woman survived World War 1, then they should be found in the Medal Roll held at the PRO Kew.
+If the serviceman or woman survived World War 1, then they should be found in the Medal Roll held at The National Archives, Kew.
 All servicemen were given the British War Medal and Victory Medal; those who served in France or other war zones during 1914 or 1915 also received the 1914 Star or 1914-15 Star.
 The medal roll gives the unit, service number, theatres of war in which he served, and medals awarded.
-If your ancestor was killed in the First World War, then his or her name should be found in the Roll of Honour held at the PRO Kew - "Soldiers Died in the Great War" - which is arranged by regiment, and by battalion within that regiment.
+If your ancestor was killed in the First World War, then his or her name should be found in the Roll of Honour held at The National Archives, Kew - "Soldiers Died in the Great War" - which is arranged by regiment, and by battalion within that regiment.
 If the individual died in action or in service during World Wars 1 and 2 and the many minor conflicts that the British armed services have been involved in since 1914 it may be possible to learn more of the individual's death and possible place of burial by writing to:

 Commonwealth War Graves Commission